-In October 2020, Atlassian announced End-of-Life for their Server products coming on February 15, 2024.
+As of February 2024, Atlassian has ended support for their Server products.
 With Atlassian's continued investment in both their Cloud and Data Center hosting options, many organizations are making the switch to Atlassian Cloud.
 Atlassian is continuing to invest in and expand capabilities in Cloud to support even the largest customers.

 With the announcement, you and your organization have decided to either migrate to Atlassian Cloud or deploy an Atlassian Cloud instance and migrate teams as they're ready.
 But which Atlassian Cloud tier is best for you?